Morgy93/foodsharing-test/docs/src/testing.md

 If you want to run with debug mode turned on, then use: `./scripts/test --debug`.

-If you just want to run one test, then pass the path to that test as an argument, e.g. `./scripts/test tests/acceptance/LoginCept.php`.

 ## Writing unit tests

 CodeCeption uses PHPUnitTests under the hood and therefore the [PHPUnit test documentation](https://phpunit.readthedocs.io/en/8.0/) can be helpful.

-## Writing acceptance tests

-The `tests` directory has much stuff in it.

-You just need to care about 2 places:

-`tests/seed.sql` - add any data you want to be in the database when the tests are run `acceptance/` - copy an existing test and get started!

 http://codeception.com/docs/modules/WebDriver#Actions is a very useful page, showing all the things can call on`$I`.
 Please read the command descriptions carefully.